Katie's Ladies model celebrates 102nd birthday - Mississippi's Best Community Newspaper

 “She likes styling and dressing up.
 She picks out her clothes and the jewelry to match,” McCarstle said.

 Craig said she has enough jewelry to “match any outfit that anyone wears.”
-Her sense of fashion is her own.
-Craig’s mother did not like to dress up as much as she does, she said.

 Craig said does not feel like she is 102 years old.
 She is a picture of good health.